Yurii-Vipshovsky/OSKITestAPI/README.md

 # OSKITestAPI

-!!!Docker not tested!!!
-!!!Start by IIS Express of https!!!
+!!!Start by https launch profile!!!

 Apply-migration to database
 Start backend server on https://localhost:7235